8 Best WordPress Security Plugins And Tools For 2023

 Once you know what your host is already doing, here are some tips for choosing your solutions.

 If your host has already implemented firewalls and malware scanning for you, you can skip those plugins, but I’d still recommend adding something like Login No Captcha reCAPTCHA to lock down your login page.
+However, Wordfence and Patchstack have this feature built-in so they don’t require an extra plugin.

 Finally, you have the all-in-one security plugins like Wordfence and iThemes Security.
 These plugins make security really simple, which is good.
 But because they’re always on and running on your server, they can also slow down your site, which is bad.